 If you’re like me, no doubt it’s impossible to pick a favorite, but let us know what type you’re hoping to get your hands on (or already have).

-And we have some other great guides to growing landscape trees for you to check out next, starting with these:
+And we have some other great guides to Japanese maple care for you to check out next, starting with these: